NASCAR O'Reilly Auto Parts Series: "Buschwhacking"

 2009 Nationwide Series car of Cup Series regular Kyle Busch, who won the Nationwide Series championship that year.
-Busch has won a total of 102 O'Reilly Auto Parts series races in his career, the most of any driver who has competed in the series.
+Busch won a total of 102 O'Reilly Auto Parts series races in his career, the most of any driver who has competed in the series.

 Since the early days of the O'Reilly Auto Parts Series, many NASCAR Cup Series drivers have used their days off to drive in the NOAPS.
 This can be for any number of reasons, most prominent or often claimed is to gain more "seat time", or to familiarize themselves with the track.
-Examples of this would be Dale Earnhardt, who won the very first NOAPS race, and Kyle Busch, who has won the most races in NOAPS history.
+Examples of this would be Dale Earnhardt, who won the very first NOAPS race, and Kyle Busch, who won the most races in NOAPS history.

 In recent years, this practice had been dubbed "Buschwhacking" by its detractors.
-The colloquialism originated when Anheuser-Busch was the main sponsor of the series by combining the name "Busch" with the term "bushwhacker," but it has gradually fallen out of use since Anheuser-Busch's sponsorship ended.
+The colloquialism originated when Anheuser-Busch was the main sponsor of the series by combining the name "Busch" with the term "Buschwhacker," but it has gradually fallen out of use since Anheuser-Busch's sponsorship ended.
 Other nicknames, such as Claim Jumper (for when Nationwide was the series sponsor), and Signal Pirate (for the former sponsor Xfinity) have never really caught on, although the generic term "Cup leech" is often used after the end of Busch sponsorship.

 Critics claim that NASCAR Cup Series drivers racing in the NOAPS take away opportunities from the NOAPS regulars, usually younger and less experienced drivers.
-On the other hand, many fans claim that without the NASCAR Cup Series stars and the large amount of fan interest they attract on their own races, the NOAPS would be inadequate as a high-tier division.
+On the other hand, many fans claim that without the NASCAR Cup Series stars and the large amount of fan interest they attract on their own races, the NOAPS would be inadequate as a top national division.
 In addition, many NOAPS drivers have welcomed the Cup drivers because it gives them the opportunity to drive with more seasoned veterans.